 There are several ways that you can assess your career aptitude.
 You can take a career aptitude test.
 There are many free and fee-based aptitude tests available online or through college career service centers.
 Such tests can give you a basic foundation in which direction to go in when selecting a suitable career path.

 Another great way to dig deeper into your career aptitude is to work with a career or life coach.
-Working one-on-one with a coach can help you discover your passion and purpose on a deeper level.
+Working one-on-one or taking classes with a coach can help you discover your passion and purpose on a deeper level.
 The right career coach can give you substantial feedback in an unbiased and professional manner.
+Likewise, they can help you find your calling.

 Get the Proper Education and Training